apache/iotdb/example/kafka/readme.md

   Finally, run KafkaProducer.java
 ```

-### Run Consumer.java
+### Run KafkaConsumer.java

 ```
   The class is to show how to consume data from kafka through multi-threads.
   The data is sent by class KafkaProducer.
-  You can set the parameter of CONSUMER_THREAD_NUM in Constant.java to make sure the number of consumer threads:(for example: "3")
+  You can set the parameter of CONSUMER_THREAD_NUM in Constant.java to make sure the number of consumer threads:(for example: "5")
-  > private final static int CONSUMER_THREAD_NUM = 3;
+  > private final static int CONSUMER_THREAD_NUM = 5;
 ```

 #### Notice